Cold medicines for kids: What's the risk?

-An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) — can reduce a fever and ease the pain of a sore throat or headache.
-Remember, though, low-grade fevers help fight infection and don't necessarily need treatment.
+An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) — can reduce a fever and ease the pain of a sore throat.
+However, fevers are generally harmless.
+The main purpose for treating them is to help your child feel comfortable.

 Is codeine OK?

-The Food and Drug Administration is investigating the safety of using medicines containing codeine to treat coughs and colds in children due to the potential for serious side effects, such as slowed or difficult breathing.
+No. The Food and Drug Administration has issued its strongest warning against the use of codeine to treat a cough or pain and the narcotic tramadol (Ultram) to treat pain in children younger than 12 years old.
+This is due to the potential for serious side effects, such as slowed or difficult breathing.

 How can I help my child feel better?

 - Offer fluids.
-Liquids such as water, juice and broth can help loosen congestion.
+Liquids such as water, juice and broth might help thin secretions.
 Warm liquids, such as tea or chicken soup, might have a soothing effect, increase the flow of nasal mucus and loosen respiratory secretions.